JackHanke/2048rl/README.md

     This is neither the best way to implement a 2048 bot, nor the best use case for RL.
 I chose this project as an academic exersize and because I like the game.
 Implementation and performance details, as well as the source code, can be found on my GitHub.
 - Small YT vid

+## Structure of Repo
+- The `game` directory stores the `gameof2048.py` file that implements the game.
+- The `agents` directory stores custom agent implementations, and are partially composed of classes from the `models` and `functions` directories.
+- The `experiments` directory stores experiments for different types of agents

 ## Notes
 - To achieve tile x, you need at minimum to have achieved x(log_2(x)-2) points, MUCH more likely to be around x(log_2(x)-1).
 This means only games of 20k+ points could have achieved 2048, etc